The Defense at CPS Fair Hearings

 County divorce attorney for a

 free initial consultation (914) 946-4808.
-Our offices are located in downtown White Plains and we
+Our offices are located in downtown White Plains and in

-appear at all DSS/OCFS offices in New York City, Westchester, Rockland,
+Peekskill.
+We appear at all DSS/OCFS offices in New York City, Westchester,

 criminally charged and